stocks (Shares) Investment-How to do easily with RSI (Relative Strength Indicator)?

 Now, the ball will change its direction and will come down with momentum towards the earth.

-As the size of the arrows shrinking in the image means that upward momentum of the Cricket Ball is coming down.
+As the size of the arrows shrinking in the image means the upward momentum of the Cricket Ball is coming down.

-Similar to the bigger arrows to small arrows shown in the above image helped us identifying the trend of
+Similar to the bigger arrows too small arrows shown in the above image helped us identifying the trend of a cricket ball,

 How the RSI Indicator can be used in buying stocks (Shares)?

-The value of RSI will oscillate in between “0” and “100” always.
+The value of RSI will oscillate between “0” and “100” always.

 Look at the Pendulum image to understand better.